arumoy-shome/shome2023notebook/logs.md

 title: shome2023llm logbook
 ---

+# 2024-03-29 story for ESEM '24 paper (revised)

+We had another meeting with Diomidis and Luis and the discussion there helped finalise the story much more.
+Here it goes:

+We begin with a high-level overview of the ML lifecycle--here we highlight how there are several components that we need to think about when developing ML pipelines.
+ML pipelines are seldom developed in isolation, inside source code files.
+Instead, they require a more interactive and iterative approach.

+Computational Notebooks have been widely adopted for developing ML pipelines which they support such an iterative development process.
+Within the Python ML community, Jupyter has been widely popular (this is why we mine Jupyter Notebooks in particular).

+However, traditional practices of writing test suites to ensure the correctness of ML pipelines fail to adapt to this new paradigm of development.
+Often, checks are performed manually by the developer by simply oberving the output of a code cell.
+Alternatively, assert statements are far more suited for testing within computational notebooks (**TODO** this requires a bit more thought and fine-tuning;
+how we want to integrate the implicit vs explicit testing).

+RQ1: How are the outputs of code cells used for testing ML pipelines?

+    Here we have present the descriptive and lexical analysis of the outputs of code cells.

+    RQ1.1: We have to distinguish here between explicit outputs produced with `print` statements and
+    RQ1.2: Implicit outputs from the last statement of a code cell.

+RQ2: How are assertions used for testing ML pipelines?

+    Here we present the descriptive and lexical analysis of code cells with assertions.

+    RQ2.1: Compare and contrast between outputs vs assertions.
+What are the similarities?
+Differences?

+RQ3: How are visualisations used to test ML pipelines?

+    Decisions are not only made using text output in ML pipelines; we use visualisations to understand complexity of the dataset and ML models.
+Visualisations are a special form of manual test using outputs.

+    Extend the descriptive and lexical analysis performed earlier, to code cells that produce a visualisation.

+    RQ3.1: Are assertions written to test visual insights gained from visualisations?

+    Here we dump all the content from the ICST paper.

+# 2024-03-22 story for ESEM '24 paper

+Since visualisations are no longer the headline for this paper, I need to revisit the story/motivation of what we are trying to do.

+The kochhar2017revisiting provided some foundation for this.
+We need to start with background of assertions as an alternative means of testing (compared to more traditional test suites written in dedicated test files).

+Then we need to justify why assertions are a good fit for testing ML projects.
+We can ellaborate how developing ML software is highly iterative and requires a lot of experimentation.

+Then bring in the popularity of computational notebooks since they support this iterative style of development.
+This is also our reasoning for collecting assertions from Jupyter notebooks.

+Then we bring in the large-scale empirical analysis of assert statements in notebooks that we are performing.
+Here we highlight the descriptive statistics and analysis we conducted.

+Next, we go into analysing the outputs of code cells as a means of manually validating pre/post conditions or expectations of developers.
+We start by analysing the "text/plain" outputs of cells.
+Next we present the use of visualisations as a more specialised case of this manual validation.
+Here, we want to highlight these cases of missed opportunities where assertions can be used to make the expectations of developers explicit.

 # 2024-03-07 brainstorming with Diomidis

 Diomidis gave a strong impression that the empirical study of `assert` statements in Python Jupyter Notebooks is a promising direction.